Wa1tee/HDL_based_design/README.md

 # HDL_based_design

 Coursework for the course HDL based design in University of Turku.
+Made using the free version of Vivado

 1. BCD-to-bar